CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/SafeHaven5.2.4-Release-Notes.md

 This is patch release based on [SafeHaven 5.2.3](SafeHaven5.2.3-Release-Notes.md) with the following improvements:

-- Improve on the Windows checkpoint status report
+- Improved on the Windows checkpoint status report
 - Added features needed by the [CAM DR product](../../Cloud Application Manager/DR Readiness/Enable DR.md)

 ### Upgrade Path